Chorus-bdd/Chorus-bdd.github.io/pages/LanguageExtensions/Configurations.md

 ###Using Configurations with Properties files###

 Some [built in handlers](/pages/BuiltInHandlers/BuiltInHandlers) use properties files for configuration.

-When configurations are used:
+When configurations are used you can prefix handler properties with the name of a configuration

-* Chorus will first read the properties from the standard locations
-* Chorus will also look for properties files appending the current configuration name

-e.g. for a feature `myfeature.feature`:

-    myfeature.properties,
-    myfeature-confA.properties,
-    myfeature-confB.properties
+e.g You can set the property **handlerName.handlerProperty=value** to different values for config1 and config2 in the following way:

+    configurations.config1.handlerName.handlerProperty=value
+    configurations.config2.handlerName.handlerProperty=value

-Properties in a configuration property file will override similar properties in the default config
+When a configuration runs, properties set for that configuration will override any properties where a configuration is not specified.

+i.e. the above properties would override the property set as **handler.handlerProperty=value**

+An alternative way to manage config specific properties, if you don't want to use the configurations.configName prefix, is to put properties into a properties file which has -configName appended to the name - e.g. myFeature-myConfig.properties

 See [Handler Configuration](/pages/Handlers/HandlerConfiguration) for more details

 ###Using Configurations in a Handler class###